Where I’m from

 My training as a coach

 My training is through The Coaches Training Institute (CTI).
 The coaching model I am trained in is Co-Active Coaching, in which the coaching relationship is designed as an active and equal partnership between coach and client.
 Read more about the approach here.
-I have coaching certifications from CTI and the International Coach Federation (PCC).
+I have coaching certifications from the International Coach Federation (Professional Certified Coach) and CTI (Certified Professional Co-Active Coach).

 My first name, Hyeon-Ju, can be intimidating.
 As you might imagine, it was the bane of my existence as a kid (think roll call on the first day of school each year).
 I even went rogue in sixth grade and changed it on my own to "Jennifer," the most normal name I could think of.
 With college came enough self-respect and confidence to go back to my beautiful given name.